- Give

 What is a typical class like?

-A typical counseling class meets for 2.5 hours on a weekday evening where roughly 12-20 students interact with the latest psychological research, evidence-based practices, diverse theological values/commitments, and cultural competencies under the direction/supervision of program faculty who are also licensed clinicians.
+A typical counseling class meets for 2.5 hours where roughly 12-20 students interact with the latest psychological research, evidence-based practices, diverse theological values/commitments, and cultural competencies under the direction/supervision of program faculty who are licensed clinicians.

-Courses meet for 14 or 15 weeks and are highly interactive and academically rigorous.
+Courses meet for 16 weeks and are highly interactive and academically rigorous.
 Certain courses are focused specifically on counseling skill development in preparation for Practicum/Internship courses where students are providing actual counseling to real clients.

 What is covered in the admissions interview?